mvish7/Llama3_LoRA_from_scratch/README.md

 * Understand the custom LoRA implementation from `llama3_2_lora/lora/lora.py`
 * Finetune the model using `llama3_2_lora/finetune_lora.py`

+### Expected output, runtime and memory requirement:
+At the end of finetuning, you will find several checkpoints in `llama3_2_lora/checkpoint` folder.
+The finetune script can be configured to save intermediate checkpoints at any interval.
+This script take roughly ~3 to 4 hours to complete on `RTX 3090` and uses ~11-13G of VRAM.

 ## ToDo:
 Add finetuning with QLoRA.